cn-dp/K8s-Avamar/README.md

 ![avamar-backup](images/avamar-backup.jpg)

-The below diagram shows the example we used to deployed Nginx StatefulSet with avamar agent running as a side car.
+The below diagram shows the example we used to deploy Nginx StatefulSet with avamar agent running as a side car.

 ![avamar-sidecar](images/avamar-sidecar.jpg)